Laravel Route Model Binding Best Practices for Cleaner Code

 Working with Soft Deleted Models

-By default, route model binding ignores soft deleted records.
+By default, route model binding ignores soft-deleted records.
 If you try to access a deleted model, you get a 404.

 Sometimes you need to access deleted records though.
 Admin panels often need this for restore functionality: